Rilwan0410/readmeGenerator/MyREADME.md

 # Node Project

-    ## Documentation
+## Description
-    This is the documentation of the readme file.
+A small application that allows you to create a professional read me from the command line.

 ## Installation
 This is how you use the application.

+## Table Of Contents
+information about the table of contents

+## Usage
+information of the usage

+## Contributing Guidelines
+information for the contributions

+## Test Instructions